 Los Angeles: Kashu Mainichi Shinbunsha, 1940. ,2,16,420,pp. Original pictorial wrappers.
-Minor soiling and light edge wear to wrappers.
-Text somewhat tanned, small marginal chips to top edge of some leaves, wrappers a bit over-opened at page 415.
-Very good.
+Minor soiling and light edge wear to wrappers; spine ends a bit chipped; front hinge starting from both ends.
+Text browned, but not brittle, with scattered foxing and dust soiling.
+About very good.
 Item #2532

 A rare collection of writings by an important Japanese-American activist, journalist, and editor.
 Sei Fujii (1882-1954) was the founding editor of the Kashu Mainichi (Los Angeles Japanese-California Daily News) in L.A.
 Fujii emigrated to California from Japan in 1903 and obtained a law degree from the University of Southern California.
 Sadly, Fujii was unable to practice law in the United States because he was not an American citizen, and he was unable to earn American citizenship because he was Japanese - a cycle of injustice that took a few more decades to correct.
 After graduation, Fujii went back and forth to Japan, finally settling for good in Los Angeles shortly before 1930, where he founded the Kashu Mainichi in 1931.
 During World War II, Fujii was interned as an enemy alien in New Mexico, where he was not able to secure his release until 1946.
 After the war, he successfully challenged California's 1913 alien land law, which prohibited Japanese immigrants from owning real estate.
 In Fujii v.
 California, he convinced the California Supreme Court to overturn decades of legal precedents, ending forty years of prohibitions on property ownership and other racially- and ethnically-motivated restrictions.
 Fujii's activism and dogged determination for justice culminated in 1954, when he was finally able to call himself an American citizen; he was also finally granted his law license posthumously in 2017, sixty-three years after his death.